jb55/cln-payment-links/README.md

   - price
   - form input fields

 * When the user clicks buy, it connects to the configured lightning node and calls the `invoice` rpc via the commando plugin (soon to build a CLN built-in).
-This is considered a "lightning app" since it is serverless and talks to lightning nodes directly.
+This is considered a "lightning app" since it is serverless and talks to lightning nodes directly. `experimental-websocket-port=8324` needs to be set in your config for websockets access.

 * A bolt11 invoice is returned with the configured price, and the description is set to the product name, description, and form input fields